-D. Home School Association (HAA)
+D. Home School Association

-Every School is encouraged to establish a Home School Association.
+Every Parish School is encouraged to establish a Home School Association.
 Its purpose is the educational enrichment of parents/legal guardians and teachers.
 The goal of the Home School Association is to foster a clearer understanding of the mutual responsibilities of parents/legal guardians and teachers regarding the education of the students.

-An added responsibility of the Home School Association will be to assist in the fundraising efforts of the School.
+An added responsibility of the Home Parish School Association will be to assist in the fundraising efforts of the Parish School.
 In the school, this is done in coordination with the administration.
-In an School, it is done in coordination with the board of directors of the School.
-No organization may hold title to accounts nor have access to funds raised for the School.
-All financial transactions must be approved by the pastor/School board of directors.
+In a Parish School, it is done in coordination with the Pastor.
+No organization may hold title to accounts nor have access to funds raised for the Parish School.
+All financial transactions must be approved by the pastor.